collocations.org

 Such delays can cause considerable irritation.

-IRRITATION + VERB
+irritation + VERB

-She felt irritation rising in her.
+She felt irritation growing in her.

 show

-She didn''t let her irritation show.
+She didn't let her irritation show.

-in ~
+in irritation

 Gary shook his head in irritation.

-to your ~
+to your irritation

-with ~
+with irritation

 ‘Of course not’ she said with some irritation.

-~ at
+irritation at

 our irritation at the delay

-~ to
+irritation to

-This is a major irritation to travellers.
+This is a major irritation to commuters.

-~ with
+irritation with

 her irritation with people who were slow